knosvoxel/mv-shaders/README.md

 The sand shader currently only has one variation:

-- **sand_brush**: This shader takes voxels with the selected color index's color and makes them "fall down" one voxel with each usage of the shader
+- **sand_brush**: This shader takes voxels with the selected color index's color and makes them "fall down" onto the floor below

 ## Feedback & Ideas